-Recent studies put critical notes to the effectiveness of HWTS systems.
-Results of field tests reveal that HWTS systems do not always improve and sometimes even worsen the pathogenic state of the influent (Murphy et al., 2010a).
+In the past, numerous studies questioned the effectiveness of HWTS systems.
+Various field test results indicated that HWTS systems may not always improve and sometimes even worsen the pathogenic state of the water (Murphy et al., 2010a).
 The lack of blinding and considerable heterogeneity in the results of HWTS systems show signs of concerns (Hunter, 2009).
-Moreover, it is reported that the research method can have a big impact

-15 (Hunter, 2009).
 Moreover, it is reported that the research method can have a big impact on the reported efficiency (van der Laan et al., 2014).
-The reported removal efficiency also depends on the indicator pathogen used, as shown by Palmateer (1999) and Elliot (2008).
+The reported removal efficiency also depends on the indicator pathogen used, as shown by Palmateer (1999) and Elliott et al. (2008).
 Quality tests are not yet globally standardized (Rayner et al., 2013), so that a fair comparison between data sets is challenging.

-20 2.6 Human factors
+2.5 Human factors

-Research shows that operating conditions can reduce the effectiveness of HWTS systems (Baumgartner et al., 2007).
+Operating conditions can also reduce the effectiveness of HWTS systems (Baumgartner et al., 2007).
 The effectiveness of HWTS systems does not only depend on technology, but also on human factors.
 When the HWTS system is not operated properly, exposure to pathogens can remain high.
-For example, it is common that people use the storage container of the device to collect dirty untreated water to feed the HWTS system, reducing the effectiveness of the device (Murphy et al.,

-2010a).
-Other reasons why in practice the effectiveness of HWTS systems is reduced: (i) people only treat part of their used water (Sobsey et al., 2008), as the water supply of HWTS systems can be reduced in time due to clogging (ii) people are unable to purchase replacements (Brown et al., 2009; Hunter, 2009; Meierhofer and Landolt, 2009), (iii) people only treat their water intermittently (Sobsey et al., 2008), (iv) people have limited guidance to determine whether pre-treatment is pecessary (Sobsey et al.)

-- have limited guidance to determine whether pre-treatment is necessary (Sobsey et al., 2008), (v) people have simply stopped using the device (Hunter, 2009), (vi) or have sold it to a friend or relative (Brown et al., 2009).
-For ceramic filters, the rate of participation reduction is estimated at 2 % month-1 (Brown et al., 2009).
-The found diversity - in effectiveness prompts that sufficient training and continued monitoring is needed to increase and sustain proper HWTS device management.
+For example, it is common that people use the storage container of the device to collect dirty untreated water to feed the HWTS system, reducing the effectiveness of the device (Murphy et al., 2010a).
+Other reasons why in practice the effectiveness of HWTS systems is reduced: (i) only part of the used water is treated (Sobsey et al., 2008), as the water production of HWTS systems can be reduced in time due to clogging (ii) replacement-purchases are unfeasible (Brown et al., 2009; Hunter, 2009; Meierhofer and Landolt, 2009), (iii) the water is only intermittently treated (Sobsey et al., 2008), (iv) limited guidance to determine whether pre-treatment is necessary (Sobsey et al., 2008), (v) usage of the device simply stopped (Hunter, 2009), or (vi) selling it to a friend or relative (Brown et al., 2009).
+For ceramic filters, the rate of participation reduction is estimated at 2% per month (Brown et al., 2009).
+The found diversity in effectiveness prompts that sufficient training and continued monitoring is needed to increase and sustain proper HWTS device management.
 Preferably, this could be done by a well-embedded local agent in order to increase acceptability (Meierhofer, 2006).
 Understanding the human factors that influence the real effectiveness of the HWTS systems is crucial for widespread adoption and sustained usage (Sobsey et al., 2008).